ccy/radstudio-portable/readme.md

 First, install `RAD Studio` in default location.
 Select all available platforms and libraries when possible.

 **Interbase Developer Editon** is an individual package that can install by user anytime.
-It is not necessary to include in the portable prepartion.
+It is not necessary to include in the portable preparation.

 ## Install additional packages